phxql/aleksa/README.md

- -d,--dev                          Enable development mode -h,--help                         Prints help -i,--interface <arg>              Interface to bind to -ka,--key-alias <arg>             Key alias.
-If not set, a key will be
+ -d,--dev                          Enable development mode -h,--help                         Prints help -i,--interface <arg>              Interface to bind to -ka,--key-alias <arg>             TLS Key alias.
+If not set, a key will
-                                   automatically selected
+                                   be automatically selected
- -kpw,--key-password <arg>         Key password.
-If not set, the keystore
+ -kpw,--key-password <arg>         TLS Key password.
+If not set, the
-                                   password will be used -ks,--keystore <arg>              Location to the keystore -kspw,--keystore-password <arg>   Keystore password -m,--metrics                      Enable metrics -p,--port <arg>                   Port to bind to
+                                   keystore password will be used -ks,--keystore <arg>              Location to the TLS keystore -kspw,--keystore-password <arg>   TLS Keystore password -m,--metrics                      Enable metrics -p,--port <arg>                   Port to bind to
 ```